PawseySC/singularity-containers/_episodes/14-build-intro.md

 ```
 {: .bash}

-To build an image we need a recipe, or *def file* in the Singularity language.
+To build an image we need a recipe, or **definition file** in the Singularity language.
 You'll learn more on how to write one in a dedicated episode.

 Here, let's use one, `lolcow.def`, to build our first image.
 To this end we're using `sudo singularity build`, followed by the filename we decide to attribute to the container image, and then by the filename of the def file to be used: